machanism-org/machai/ghostwriter/src/site/markdown/index.md

 ## Introduction

-Machai Ghostwriter is a guided, AI-assisted processing engine that runs across an entire repository—source code, tests, documentation, and other project assets—to generate and maintain project-wide documentation and code improvements.
+Machai Ghostwriter is a guided, AI-assisted processing engine that runs across an entire repository—source code, tests, documentation, project site content, diagrams, and other project assets—to generate and maintain project-wide documentation and code improvements.

-Its conceptual foundation is [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html): instead of treating files as isolated inputs, Ghostwriter treats a repository as a structured system where each file can carry its own embedded guidance and the tool orchestrates consistent processing across the project.
+Its conceptual foundation is [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html): instead of treating files as isolated inputs, Ghostwriter treats a repository as a structured system where each file can carry embedded guidance and the tool orchestrates consistent processing across the project.

 Main benefits:

 - **Guidance-first prompting**: instructions live next to the content they govern via embedded `@guidance:` blocks.
-- **Repository-scale consistency**: deterministic scanning plus per-file-type reviewers build prompts in a repeatable way.
+- **Repository-scale consistency**: deterministic scanning plus per-file-type processing builds prompts in a repeatable way.
 - **Automation-ready**: designed for non-interactive execution and integration into scripts and CI/CD pipelines.

 ## Overview

-Ghostwriter is delivered as a Java CLI that scans a target directory or matcher pattern, extracts embedded `@guidance:` directives from supported files, composes project-aware prompts, executes a configured GenAI provider, and writes results back into the workspace.
+Ghostwriter is delivered as a Java CLI that scans a target directory or matcher pattern, extracts embedded `@guidance:` directives from supported files, composes project-aware prompts (including project-layout context), executes a configured GenAI provider, and writes results back into the workspace.

 ![Ghostwriter C4 diagram](./images/c4-diagram.png)

 At a high level:

 - A CLI run starts with one or more scan targets (directory path, `glob:...`, or `regex:...`).
+- Configuration is resolved from `gw.properties` (or system properties) and overridden by CLI options.
-- A processor resolves configuration (project root, model, excludes, optional instructions) and scans the workspace.
+- The processor scans the workspace, applying excludes.
-- Reviewers for each supported file type extract guidance directives and build the prompt with injected project context.
+- Guidance is extracted and combined with project context and optional system instructions.
-- A provider client executes the prompt against the configured GenAI backend.
+- A provider executes the prompt, optionally logging composed inputs for auditing/debugging.
-- Outputs (and optionally the composed input payloads) are written back into the project.
+- The resulting output is written back into the project.

 ## Machai Ghostwriter vs. Other Tools

-The most similar tool in spirit is **Claude Code**, because both are designed for repository-scale work (beyond an editor buffer), can be used in automation contexts, and are suitable for scripted or CI/CD execution.
+The closest tool in spirit is **Claude Code**, because both can operate at repository scope (beyond a single editor buffer), can be used in automation contexts, and support scripted execution in developer workflows.

 ### Key similarities

 - Repository-wide workflows spanning multiple files.
-- Practical engineering focus (documentation, refactors, maintenance).
+- Engineering-focused tasks (documentation, refactors, maintenance).
-- Can be used non-interactively as part of an automated run.
+- Usable in non-interactive automation.

 ### Key differences

-- **Embedded guidance as the primary interface**: Ghostwriter is driven by file-local `@guidance:` directives (plus optional default guidance).
-Claude Code is typically driven by interactive task prompts.
+- **Guidance embedded in the repository**: Ghostwriter is driven by file-local `@guidance:` directives (plus optional default guidance).
+Claude Code is primarily driven by user prompts.
-- **Deterministic scanning**: Ghostwriter uses explicit scan targets (`dir`, `glob:`, `regex:`) with configurable excludes.
+- **Deterministic scanning and filtering**: Ghostwriter uses explicit scan targets (`dir`, `glob:`, `regex:`) and comma-separated excludes.
-- **Extensibility model**: Ghostwriter supports Act prompt bundles (`--act`, `--acts`) and integrates with Machai components such as project layout and function tools.
+- **Extensibility via acts and tooling**: Ghostwriter supports Act prompt bundles (`--act`, `--acts`) and integrates provider function tools.
-- **Distribution/usage model**: Ghostwriter is a Java CLI intended to run inside automation and alongside build tooling.
+- **Distribution model**: Ghostwriter is a Java CLI intended to run alongside build tooling and in CI.

 ### Brief comparison to other assistants

-- **GitHub Copilot / Cursor / Tabnine**: primarily editor-first (inline completions and interactive edits), with limited guidance-in-files concepts and limited batch, project-wide automation.
+- **GitHub Copilot / Cursor / Tabnine**: primarily editor-first (inline completion and interactive editing).
+They can assist with code changes, but they do not natively provide a deterministic, guidance-in-files pipeline for repository-wide batch processing.
-- **Claude Code**: closest for repo-scale actions, but Ghostwriter’s differentiator is turning embedded guidance into a repeatable scanning pipeline that can be rerun in CI.
+- **Claude Code**: strong at repo-scale tasks, but Ghostwriter’s differentiator is treating guidance as structured, file-local directives that can be rerun consistently.

 ### Capability summary